emmecappa/mk-searchbox/README.md

 ---

-#What can I emprove in this project?
+#What can I improve in this project?
 ..a lot :)
 First of all: